dconnet/AgilityBook/Readme-Build.txt

 Doxygen: http://www.stack.nl/~dimitri/doxygen
 Used to create source code documentation.
-Currently using version 1.8.20.
+Currently using version 1.9.2.
 [Install to default location]

 --------------------

 GraphViz: http://www.graphviz.org
 Used to create source code documentation.
-Currently using version 2.47.2.
+Currently using version 2.49.3.
 Earlier versions may work.
 (I used 2.14.1 with no problems for a while) [Install to default location]

 --------------------
 LLVM: https://releases.llvm.org/download.html
-Currently using version 12.0.0 (ubuntu18: v10, ubuntu20: v11)
+Currently using version 13.0.0 (ubuntu18: v10, ubuntu20: v12)
 [Install to default location, ubuntu: apt install]
 - clang-format -i *.h *.cpp
+  (ubuntu: clang-format-12 -i *.h *.cpp)
 This will run the formatter and rewrite the files.
-(VS2019 automatically detected the .clang-format file.
+(VS2019/22 automatically detected the .clang-format file.
   Edit->Advanced->Format Document)